 The 2011 LSU Tigers were not just a great team for that season, but all time.
 With Pro Bowl-caliber NFL talent on both sides of the ball, the only thing this team was missing was a solid quarterback.
 Their only loss of the season came in a rematch against the Alabama Crimson Tide in the BCS National Championship game.

-A team with Odell Beckham Jr., Jarvis Landry, and Rueben Randle at receiver, Spencer Ware and Alfred Blue at running back, and too many defensive studs to name were an insanely talented team but just couldn’t consistently score points due to below-average quarterback play.
+A team with Odell Beckham Jr., Jarvis Landry, and Rueben Randle at receiver, Spencer Ware and Alfred Blue at running back, and too many defensive studs to name made up an insanely talented team but just couldn’t consistently score points due to below-average quarterback play.

 4. Miami Hurricanes, 2000